Presumption of guilt: Consequences

 Plea bargaining has been said to involve a presumption of guilt.
 The American Bar Association states that people with limited resources accused of a crime "find themselves trapped by a system that presumes their guilt."

-Presumption of guilt on the part of investigators may result in false confessions, as was postulated in Making a Murderer, an American documentary television series.
+Presumption of guilt on the part of investigators may result in false confessions.
+The circumstances of the trial of Steven Avery for the murder of Teresa Halbach were publicized in media at the time, and were later the subject of the American documentary television series Making a Murderer.
+The media publications largely concerned the postulation that such a presumption of guilt had resulted in the wrongful conviction, by means of an induced false confession, of Avery's nephew, Brendan Dassey.

 Preventive detention, detaining an individual for a crime they may commit, has been said to involve a presumption of guilt, or something very close to one.

 A fixed penalty notice or on-the-spot fine are penalties issued by police for minor offences which are difficult and expensive to appeal.

 Unconstitutional, illegitimate and informal presumptions

 An irrebuttable presumption of guilt is unconstitutional in the United States.
 An arrest, however, often becomes synonymous or "fused" with guilt, postulates Anna Roberts, a United States law professor.
 In the minds of jurors, the person charged must have done something wrong.